OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Solar System ID Lookup](img/ex3_cell3.PNG)

 Implementing the `compute_jumps` function, however, is a bit more complicated.
 In order to calculate the minimum number of jumps between a pair of solar systems, we first need to determine which solar systems are adjacent, then we need to compute a minimal path using adjacency relationships.
-Fortunately, the `scipy` package provides a library to help solve this straightfoward graph theory problem.
+Fortunately, the `scipy` package provides a library to help solve this straightforward graph theory problem.
 Our first task is to build an adjacency matrix indicating which solar systems are adjacent \(i.e. connected by a jump gate\).
 We start by retrieving all the solar systems in the current region using the SDE:

 ![Retrieve All Solar Systems](img/ex3_cell4.PNG)